Huoy Meas: Career and personal life

+Disappearance and death

-Meas disappeared during the Cambodian genocide of the late 1970s.
+Meas died during the Cambodian genocide from 1975-1979.
 One of the Khmer Rouge's first actions upon taking control of Cambodia was to commandeer the National Radio service where Meas worked.
-She is believed to have been one of the millions of residents of Phnom Penh ordered to evacuate the city and relocate to the countryside to become farm workers.
+Her husband, Kesaro, like many other government workers, was presumed to be killed after being “called” to welcome Sihanouk’s return to Cambodia by the Khmer Rouge after the fall.
+She is believed to have been one of the millions of residents of Phnom Penh ordered to evacuate the city and relocate to the countryside and become a farmer.
+It is widely accepted that she had relocated to Battambang with her two sons.
+According to a testimony by one of her children, it is speculated that during the 2nd anniversary of Democratic Kampuchea on 17 April 1977, Meas’s identity was revealed and was forced by soldiers to sing a song for one last time.
+Later that night Meas was presumed to have been taken out of her home.
 Srey Channthys stated in interviews that Huoy Meas was raped by several Khmer Rouge soldiers and then killed, though her exact fate has never been confirmed.

+Legacy

-Her work as both a radio personality and recording artist was profiled in the 2015 documentary film Don't Think I've Forgotten.
+Much of Meas’s surviving discography has been archived by the Cambodian Vintage Music Archive (CVMA).
+Her work as both a radio personality and music artist was profiled in the 2015 documentary film Don't Think I've Forgotten.